lightning/bolts/02-peer-protocol.md

 #### Requirements

 The sending node:
-  - MUST send zero HTLC's.
+  - MUST send zero HTLCs.

 The receiving node:
-  - if the message has one or more HTLC's:
+  - if the message has one or more HTLCs:
     - MUST fail the negotiation
   - if it has not already transmitted its `commitment_signed`:
     - MUST send `commitment_signed`